White and Lydon lead Syracuse over Miami, 70-55

 SYRACUSE, N.Y.
+(AP) -- Andrew White will sleep a bit more soundly the next few nights.

+''You would hope that when you're 8-6, when everybody puts their head to the pillow they're thinking what they can do better, what's gone wrong, what do we need to do to improve our team?''
+White said. ''It was tough to sleep coming off a bad loss (96-81 at Boston College).
+It messes up your day.
+It messes up practice.
+It messes up everything when you don't win.''

-(AP) -- Andrew White scored 22 points and had 10 rebounds, and Tyler Lydon added 20 points to lead Syracuse to a badly needed win, 70-55, over Miami Wednesday.
+White scored 22 points and had 10 rebounds, and Tyler Lydon added 20 points to lead Syracuse to a badly needed win, 70-55, over Miami Wednesday.

 John Gillon made his first start of the season at point guard and collected a career-tying 11 assists for Syracuse (9-6, 1-1 ACC), which registered its first win over a power conference team this season.